 Mr Brailsford has more than 20 years of international experience in risk management and regulatory roles in the superannuation, pensions and insurance industries.
 He was previously Chief Risk Officer with responsibility for risk and compliance at Australia's largest corporate superannuation fund, TelstraSuper.
 His background includes roles at the Australian Prudential Regulation Authority (APRA), Prudential PLC (UK) and RSA Insurance (UK), and a risk management advisory role at KPMG.

+JENNIFER CURRIE

+BComm/LLB (Hons) LLM(IP) GAICD, FGIA

+Company Secretary

-Joined February 2019.
+Joined April 2020.

-JENNIFER CURRIE B.Comm/LLB (Hons), LLM(IP), GAICD, FGIA Company Secretary Joined April 2020.
-See profile in previous section.
+See profile in the previous section.